-The Best Hotels in Singapore
+The Top 5 City Hotels in Singapore

 Every year for our World’s Best Awards survey, T+L asks readers to weigh in on travel experiences around the globe — to share their opinions on the top hotels, resorts, cities, islands, cruise ships, spas, airlines, and more.
 Hotels were rated on their facilities, location, service, food, and overall value.
 Properties were classified as city or resort based on their locations and amenities.

-Related: The 2018 World's Best Awards
+Related: The World's Best Awards 2019

-5. Grand Hyatt
+4. Grand Hyatt Singapore

-2. Four Seasons Hotel
+3. Four Seasons Hotel Singapore

-See all of our readers' favorite hotels, airlines, cruise lines, and more in the World's Best Awards for 2018.
+See all of our readers' favorite hotels, cities, airlines, cruise lines, and more in the World's Best Awards for 2019.